-After the May 15th deadline, the Institute Director will review all completed applications and determine which participants are accepted.
-Acceptance/non-acceptance notification will be provided via email by the end of May.
+After the application deadline, the Institute Director will review all completed applications and determine which participants are accepted.
+Acceptance/non-acceptance notification will be provided via email.
 If you require an earlier decision, please indicate this by including a note with your application form.
-Applications received after the May 15th deadline will be considered as space allows.
+All applications will be considered as space allows.

 Once participants are accepted they will be reminded by email from CampDocs to complete the required documents (parental permissions to attend as well as health records) for the institute.
-These are required by June 15th.
 Updated immunization information (including dates) is also required at that time.
 (If you do not have updated immunization information on hand, you may want to acquire this from your physician now to avoid processing delays.)

 When Participants are not in class, they are supervised by our wonderful team of Counselors who serve as mentors, positive role models and friends.
 In order to ensure everyone has a safe, healthy and enjoyable time on campus, participants are expected to abide by the University's summer programs rules & regulations.

 When not in classes, participants have fun participating in recreational activities.
 Living, dining and learning together, Participants have ample opportunity to get to know each other and develop lasting friendships.
 Sample activities include: